federicogaspar/Climate-Warming/README.md

 ### <ins>Calendar plots.</ins>

-Here I plotted the temperature of each day in the calendar for the range of years given in thee data set of every city.
+Here I plotted the temperature of each day in the calendar for the range of years given in the data set of every city.

 <img src="https://github.com/federicogaspar/Climate-Warming/blob/main/README%20IMG/ALBUQUERQUE-1961.jpg" width="1000">